 Aside from the beautiful architecture, furnishings and clothes you will see exhibited throughout their home turned museum, you will also stumble across some of the most dazzling jewellery, crown jewels and crystals you will ever see.

-As can be expected from Royal dwellings, it is of a very large size with rooms galore, so I would recommend setting aside 3-4 hours to see everything.
+As can be expected from Royal dwellings, it’s a huge palace with rooms galore, so I would recommend setting aside 3-4 hours to see everything.
 For us, we spent most of our afternoon here after lunch before walking to see Karlskirche, having some dinner and then spending the evening at Prater theme park.
-If you’d like to follow in our footsteps, read on for what to do after seeing Hofburg Palace.
+If you’d like to follow in our footsteps, read on for more of this awesome 3 days in Vienna itinerary!

 Karlskirche is only a 15 minute walk from the Palace allowing you to see a little more of Vienna’s beauty along the way.
 In our case we witnessed a peaceful protest happening on the way, which was quite interesting to see!